Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.md

 }
 ```

-5. Execute an order and see that it has been removed from the table.
+__5. Execute an order and see that it has been removed from the table.__

 ### END Stage 14: Select and Execute an Order
 ---